-Our performance results focus on three main aspects of Turbine performance: task distribution using ADLB, data operations using the new ADLB data services, and evaluation of the distributed Turbine loop construct.
+Our benchmark results focus on three main aspects of Turbine performance: task distribution using ADLB, data operations using the new ADLB data services, and evaluation of the distributed Turbine loop construct.
 These demonstrate the ability of Turbine to meet the performance goals required by our applications.

-In each case, we present results from systems of Turbine control processes and neglect worker processes because the focus of this paper is our distributed-memory dataflow evaluation functionality and not task distribution.
-We report elsewhere [2] that the full implementation, including worker processes, is capable of achieving 90% utilization on 64K cores of the Blue Gene/P for 10-second tasks in a case compiled from a realistic Swift program.
+In each case, we present results from systems of Turbine control processes.
+We neglect worker processes because the focus of this section is our distributed-memory dataflow evaluation functionality and not task distribution.
 All presented results were obtained on the SiCortex 5872 at Argonne.
 Each MPI process was assigned to a single core of a six-core SiCortex node, which runs at 633 MHz and contains 4 GB RAM.
-The SiCortex contains a proprietary interconnect with \sim 1 microsecond latency.
+The SiCortex contains a proprietary interconnect with ~1 microsecond latency.

-6.1 Raw task distribution
+6.1.1.
+Raw task distribution